Reparo: Loss-Resilient Generative Codec for Video Conferencing: Design

 \subsubsection{The Packetizer}

-After encoding the original image into tokens, \name divides them into several packets to prepare them for transmission.
+After encoding the original image into tokens, \namereparo divides them into several packets to prepare them for transmission.
 The packetization strategy is designed to avoid placing adjacent tokens in the same packet since the closest tokens in the image space are the most helpful for recovery when a token is lost.

-In \Fig{packetization}, the first step in the green box labelled Transmitter shows our token wrapping strategy for an example with 4$\times$4 tokens that are split into 4 packets.
+In \Fig{packetization}, the first step in the green box labeled Transmitter shows our token wrapping strategy for an example with 4$\times$4 tokens that are split into 4 packets.
 The packet index of the token at position $(i, j)$ is $2\cdot(i \mod 2) + j \mod 2$.
 Tokens in each packet are ordered first by their row index, then by their column index in ascending order.
 This is just one of many ways to wrap tokens into packets while avoiding placing adjacent tokens in the same packet.
 The strategy needs to be deterministic so that the receiver can place the received tokens in the appropriate position in the frame before trying to recover the missing tokens.
 Each packet has a header that includes its frame index, packet index, and packet size so that the receiver can identify which frame the tokens belong to and how many packets that particular frame has.